Last Updated on March 29, 2013 by Steven Meurrens

 - Introduce processing fees for Labour Market Opinion applications.
 (I’ve never understood why this was free.
 In 2012 Service Canada processed 112,897 LMO applications for free.
 An application fee of say $100 would have saved taxpayers over $10-million.)

-- Increase the recruitment efforts that employers must make to hire Canadians before they will be eligible to apply for temporary foreign workers (presumably this means Labour Market Opinions), including increasing the length and reach of advertising requirements.
+- Increase the recruitment efforts that employers must make to hire Canadians before they will be eligible to apply for temporary foreign workers (presumably this means Labour Market Opinions),

 When a person has goods (as distinguished from monetary instruments and conveyances seized at customs, the Canada Border Services Agency (“CBSA“) has established three “levels” or “degrees” of breach for the purpose of determining the penalty.
 These levels are described in Part 5 Chapter 2 of the Customs Enforcement Manual.